adjanni/Machine_Learning_Projects/README.md

 1.)
 What are the data tyoes for each features?

 2.)
 Do we have any missing values?
-If so, how to remove address them.
+If so, how to address them.

 3.)
 Do we have imbalanced datasets?